ATLANTA HAS SOMETHING TO SAY

 at 5:00 pm EST.

-Therrell High School will play Westlake High School in a huge Atlanta Public Schools and Fulton County Schools battle representing city of Atlanta and Fulton
+Therrell High School will play Westlake High School in a huge Atlanta Public Schools and Fulton County Schools battle representing city of Atlanta and Fulton.

 Frederick Douglass vs Benjamin E. Mays